steam3d/help.magicpods.app/docs/fun-popup-animation.md

 4. Open your case with AirPods inside near your pc and slowly slide the slider to the right until a popup window appears
 5. If popup window not always appears slide the slider on one step to the right

-!!! tip
-    In addition, over time, the application can most suggest optimal settings.

 ### Show window for fake AirPods

+!!! note
+    Fake AirPods does not provide battery information while displaying the popup.

 Show or hide pop-up window for fake AirPods if they are in the list of Bluetooth devices.

-> Fake AirPods does not provide battery information while displaying the popup.